yanwang2012/RAAPTR/GENSIMDATA/gensimdata_Guide.md

 # Function 'gensimdata.m'
 This is the main function to generate simulation data about multiple source GW signals.
 ## How to use
-Use the 'test_gensimdata.m' file to generate data files.
+(See the 'test_gensimdata.m' file for a worked out example of how to generate data files.)
+The input argument for gensimdata is a .mat file containing the following variables.

-### Parameters in 'test_gensimdata.m'
+### Input Parameters for 'gensimdata.m'
 **NumGwsources**

 ```matlab